Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Other RVers had pretty mixed reviews of this battery.
 Some loved the customer service, while others ran in circles to prove that their battery did not work.
 Several RVers reported them to arrive with manufacturing defects, and in some cases, they never started.

 Many buyers reported charging issues, but others found no problem as long as they kept it above 50%.
-They seem to work best with other Renogy products, so other-brand solar panels may not be compatible.
+They seem to work best with other Renogy products, so other-brand solar system panels may not be compatible.

 These heavy-duty batteries have supplied some RVs with power for weeks on end, while others never worked from the start.